t41372/Open-LLM-VTuber/README.md

 Here are the options you have for speech recognition:

+`FunASR` (local) (Runs very fast even on CPU.
+Not sure how they did it)
+- [FunASR](https://github.com/modelscope/FunASR?tab=readme-ov-file) is a Fundamental End-to-End Speech Recognition Toolkit from ModelScope that runs many ASR models.
+With the SenseVoiceSmall from [FunAudioLLM](https://github.com/FunAudioLLM/SenseVoice) at Alibaba Group, the result and speed are very impressive.
+- Install with `pip install -U funasr modelscope huggingface_hub`

 `Faster-Whisper` (local)
 - Whisper, but faster.
 On macOS, it runs on CPU only, which is not so fast, but it's easy.